Juniper/junos-terraform/README.md

 The binary file `terraform-provider-junos-vsrx` is actually our fresh new and shiny Terraform Provider.
 If you got this far, congratulations.
 You just created a Terraform provider for Junos.

-# Junos-Terraform Developer Guide (Begin)
+# Junos-Terraform Developer Guide

-* ### This section is aimed at users who are a little more comfortable with the way junos-terraform works and want to develop, test, configure Juniper devices with a pre-existing configuration.
+### This section is aimed at users who are a little more comfortable with the way junos-terraform works and want to develop, test, configure Juniper devices with a pre-existing configuration.

 **The only requirement for this section is to upload a configuration in `xml` format to the `/junos-terraform/user_config_files` folder.**